openedx/edx-documentation/en_us/video/source/video_course.rst

 .. note::
- This procedure assumes that you have already created the video component and followed the procedures to :ref:`add the edX video ID<Add the edX Video ID to a Video Component>` to it.
+ This procedure assumes that you have already created the video component and followed the procedures to :ref:`add the video ID<Add the edX Video ID to a Video Component>` to it.
 In addition, you must have the .srt file, or the subtitles or captions must be available on YouTube, before you complete these steps.